thebetar/SpectrumSensing/readme.md

 ## LTSM model

 The long short term memory model was chosen for it's effectiveness for predicting future observations based on prior knowledge.
 It takes the last couple of values to predict the next value.
 For our purpose this should work well.

+## SVM model

+After reading some papers I found out that SVM models can work very well to classify occupancy channels from a sequence of IQ samples.
+For this reason I have also included this model.
+It's simplicity makes it a great pick to play around with.
+SVM is also combined with simple convolution to increase accuracy.

 # Notes